 Last Updated on May 19, 2023 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 How to Bring Out Natural Highlights

 It’s at that point that I decided I needed to find natural ways to bring out blonde highlights and hide the grey.
 While I highlight my hair occasionally, these natural methods work well to extend the time between each appointment.

 How to bring out natural highlights in brown hair

 So, there are a few ways that you can bring out natural highlights in brown hair.
 If you want to find natural ways to bring out blonde highlights, you’ll be searching for simple solutions you probably already have at home rather than dye from the store.

 How to lighten hair naturally overnight

 Add 3 chamomile tea bags to a pot of water.
 Bring it to a boil and turn off the heat.
 Allow the tea bags to sit in the hot water until the water is room temperature.

 How to lighten hair with peroxide

 In a new spray bottle, add equal amounts of hydrogen peroxide and water.
 Hydrogen peroxide is simply water with an extra oxygen molecule and is found naturally in trace amounts in snow and water.
 Spray your hair with the mixture and allow it to sit for 20 minutes.

 If you’re not sure how your hair will look after lightening it, test it on one or two strands to see before doing your whole head.
 Wear a towel around your shoulders to keep the mixtures from getting on your clothes.

 Do you know any other natural ways to bring out blonde highlights?
-Learn more about natural ingredients that are good for your hair in this article.